 The Hyundai Ioniq performs perfectly adequately for a hybrid and is noticeably more engaging in Sport mode

-On twisty country roads, the Ioniq feels eager enough thanks to its relatively low weight and firm ride, but at the same time it’s not what you’d call an engaging driver’s car in the mould of the Ford Focus, and the Toyota Prius is slightly more fun to drive.
+On twisty country roads, the Ioniq feels eager enough thanks to its relatively low weight and firm ride, but it’s not what you’d call an engaging driver’s car in the mould of the Ford Focus, and the Toyota Prius is also slightly more fun to drive.
 The steering is quite light, but it can be made heavier (artificially so, it must be said) by selecting the car’s Sport driving mode.
-Because it doesn’t have as low a centre of gravity as the Electric version (which has very low-mounted batteries), the Hybrid doesn’t feel quite so composed and stable during direction changes.
-It can’t match its electric sister’s immediate responses, either.
+Because it doesn’t have the low centre of gravity of the Electric version (which has a heavy battery under the floor), the Hybrid doesn’t feel quite so composed and stable during direction changes.
+It can’t match the electric powertrain’s immediate responses, either.

 There’s a degree of sharpness to the way the Ioniq copes with poor road surfaces, but for the most part its suspension deals with bumps and ruts well, keeping you and your passengers reasonably well-cushioned against the worst road surfaces.
 It’s still bumpier around town than we’d like, though.